Want to embrace diversity? Suspend your judgement

-Do you work in a multicultural environment?
+Do you work in a diverse, multicultural environment?
 Perhaps you manage team members of people in different locations – or the same location but from various different backgrounds.
 Maybe this nicely describes the kind of team you work in, and the colleagues you regularly collaborate with.

 No matter your situation, at its heart is a group of people who approach tasks and situations from a range of perspectives.
 And you all likely have one ultimate objective.
 But what is it?